 6. Crack Up at the Comedy Barn

 The Comedy Barn is the funniest show in town!
 Featuring clean, family-friendly comedy, this show will have you laughing until it hurts.
-Timber Tops guests can redeem their Luxury Pass for one free adult admission to The Comedy Barn.
+Everyone from the kids to the grandparents love this popular show in Pigeon Forge!

 Where to Stay in Gatlinburg